 A continental buffet breakfast is served in the cosy brick-lined cellar room between 7am and 10.30am.
 Expect wonderfully fresh baguettes, croissants, pains au chocolate and pains au raisins (but if you come down late, you might find the croissants gone).
 You also get a choice of juices, fruit and yoghurts, fresh fruit salad, ham and cheese.
 If you fancy something hot, opt for sausage and scrambled eggs; coffee or tea is brought to you and there's a good jam selection, too (not one small tub but a tray of 5).
 Between 4 and 6pm there is a complimentary afternoon tea in the salon consisting of hot drinks, juices, fruits and cakes.

 This is a B&B hotel so you will be eating out each evening.
 The choice is infinite, with prices to suit every pocket.
+In striking distance of the hotel there are a number of casual Japanese noodle and sushi bars.
 If you want something glitzier head up to Place du Marché Saint Honoré for a collection of casual bistros and cafés.
 It's a good spot for people watching as you can sit out on terraces.
-Try Pierre au Palais Royal and Willy’s Wine Bar (English name, French food).
+Try Bistro Vivienne and Willy’s Wine Bar (English name, French food).
 Those wanting to splash out should do so at La Fontaine Gaillon (Gerald Depardieu’s restaurant) or at the thrice Michelin-starred Le Grand Vefour at the Palais Royal.

 All ages are welcome, and children under 6 stay for free in their parents' room (extra beds are only possible in the Deluxe and Club categories).
+Club rooms can accommodate a family of 4.
+Rooms 61 and 62 could be booked together for a larger family or group.
 Cots and babysitting are available on request.

 Babies (0-1 years), Toddlers (1-4 years), Teens (over 12)